valkey-io/valkey-doc/commands/client-kill.md

 * `CLIENT KILL USER username`.
 Closes all the connections that are authenticated with the specified [ACL](../topics/acl.md) username, however it returns an error if the username does not map to an existing ACL user.
 * `CLIENT KILL SKIPME yes/no`.
 By default this option is set to `yes`, that is, the client calling the command will not get killed, however setting this option to `no` will have the effect of also killing the client calling the command.
 * `CLIENT KILL MAXAGE maxage`.
 Closes all the connections that are older than the specified age, in seconds.
+* `CLIENT KILL FLAGS flags`.
+Kill only clients whose flag string includes the specified characters.
+Returns an error if valid flags are not used.
+* `CLIENT KILL NAME name`.
+Kill clients with the specified name.
+* `CLIENT KILL IDLE idle`.
+Kill only clients that have been idle for at least the specified time.
+* `CLIENT KILL LIB-NAME lib-name`.
+Kill clients using the specified library name.
+* `CLIENT KILL LIB-VER lib-version`.
+Kill clients running the specified library version.
+* `CLIENT KILL DB db`.
+Kill clients operating on the specified database id.
+* `CLIENT KILL IP ip`.
+Kill clients with the specified originating IP address.
+* `CLIENT KILL CAPA capa`.
+Kill clients that have the specified capabilities.

 It is possible to provide multiple filters at the same time.
 The command will handle multiple filters via logical AND.
 For example: